Native title issues & problems

 But as more and more native title cases take many years, sometimes decades, to be resolved in courts rather than by negotiation, critics of the Act ask the Australian government to review and amend it.

-Native title is at the bottom of the hierarchy of Australian property rights.—Tom Calma, Aboriginal and Torres Strait Islander Social Justice Commissioner
+Native title is at the bottom of the hierarchy of Australian property rights.— Tom Calma, former Aboriginal and Torres Strait Islander Social Justice Commissioner

 Proving ongoing connection